-Value Description 0 Computer Output Reduction (COR) Mode is active when paper is specified from the alternate tray 1 Prints PORTRAIT orientation using the active font when the alternate tray is specified 2 Prints LANDSCAPE orientation using the active font when the alternate tray is specified 3 User Defined mode.
-Documents are printed using the fonts and orientation the user specifies through the &% font ID commands.
-Example: &%Z63,2 Specifies landscape orientation will be used for all printing when the SCS (LU1) PPM code specifies the alternate paper tray.
+Value Description 0 Computer Output Reduction (COR) Mode is active when paper is specified to be selected from the alternate tray 1 Prints PORTRAIT orientation using the active font when the alternate tray is specified 2 Prints LANDSCAPE orientation using the active font when the alternate tray is specified 3 User Defined mode.
+Documents are printed using the fonts and orientation that the user specifies through use of the &% font ID commands Example: &%Z63,2 Specifies that landscape orientation will be used for all printing in which the SCS (LU1) PPM code specifies the alternate paper tray be used

-NOTE: THE VALUE 3 IS AN EXCELLENT CHOICE WHEN COR IS NOT REQUIRED, SINCE THE USER CAN DECIDE THE FONTS AND ORIENTATION HE DESIRES BY USING &% FONT ID COMMANDS.
+THE VALUE 3 IS AN EXCELLENT CHOICE WHEN COR IS NOT REQUIRED, SINCE THE USER CAN DECIDE THE FONTS AND ORIENTATION HE DESIRES BY USING &% FONT ID COMMANDS.